antrea-io/antrea/docs/contributors/docker-desktop-alternatives.md

 * `docker context list` and check that the `colima` context is selected.
 You can use `docker context use desktop-linux` to go back to Docker Desktop.
 * `make` to build Antrea locally.
-Check that the `antrea-ubuntu` image is available by listin all images with `docker images`.
+Check that the `antrea-ubuntu` image is available by listing all images with `docker images`.

 TODO: validate that Kind can be used with Colima without any issue.